 The family must comply with lease requirements regarding written notice to the owner.
-The family must provide written notice to the PHA at the same time the owner is notified.
+The family must provide written notice to the PHA at the same time the owner is notified, at least thirty (30) calendar days in advance of the move.

-- The family must promptly give the PHA a copy of any owner eviction notice. - The family must use the assisted unit for residence by the family.
+- The family must promptly give the PHA a copy of any owner eviction notice or Notice to Vacate. - The family must use the assisted unit for residence by the family.
 The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by the PHA.
 The family must promptly notify the PHA in writing of the birth, adoption, or court-awarded custody of a child.
 The family must request PHA approval to add any other family member as an occupant of the unit.